DavideMontersino/dragdrop-radar/docs/MAIN.md

 default: 0
 decimal values to be showed in labels

+###editable
+default: true
+If false, drag and drop behaviour is disabled

 #Events
 You can hook to the event 'change' of an instance of radar; the context in which the function will run is the context of the value that is changing